 Alongside the many ways to emphasize the positive behaviors, our discipline code has different levels of infractions from minor to very severe misbehaviors.
-The code defines each level and its continued
+The code defines each level and its procedure.
+Some examples of student behavior and possible consequences are also included.